Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 fort in a way that ensures the pass is completely closed.

-It's theoretically possible to demolish the fort from a distance using spells like Earthquare, but a) this might not block the pass completely and b) it will bury all the sweet loot located inside the fortress.
+It's theoretically possible to demolish the fort from a distance using spells like Earthquake, but a) this might not block the pass completely and b) it will bury all the sweet loot located inside the fortress.

 ### Dungeon: Menador Gap